xiangjuner/EE-note/README.md

 It works out for itself what has to be run and generally works very well.
 In order to use `pdflatex` directly, change the default target in the `Makefile` from `run_latexmk` to `run_pdflatex`.

-The TeX Live version is set to 2020 by default.
-This version number should be fine for newer versions of TeX Live and also for an up-to-date MikTeX 2.9 installation.
+The class and style files should find out for themselves which version of TeX Live you are running and adjust things as necessary.
 TeX Live versions older than 2013 are not supported.
 The command `make help` gives you a bit more assistance on which make targets exist.